CATEM1NAL/APyday-2/README.md

 (which is a bullshit non-answer), the mod was built to support multiplayer basically from the start.
 For more details about this and how it works, please refer to the [FAQ](https://github.com/CATEM1NAL/PD2-Criminal-Dawn/blob/main/FAQ.md#is-this-multiplayer).

-## I don't like you and this APWorld concept sucks.
-Thank you for your constructive criticism.
-I will not take this into account.

 ---
 [FAQ](https://github.com/CATEM1NAL/PD2-Criminal-Dawn/blob/main/FAQ.md) • [APWorld Repo](https://github.com/CATEM1NAL/Archipelago/tree/payday2) • [My Other Stuff](https://ema.stupidcat.uk/)